MEPennyworth/osTicket-Prerequisites/README.md

 Step 6: Review + Create

 - On this page, click on the "Review + Create" tab to validate the creation of the WindowsOS virtual machine
 - Wait till Microsift Azure validates the process.
-When the "Validation passed" notificstion appears on top of the page, proceed to click on the "create" tab below to initiate the creation of the virtual machine
+When the "Validation passed" notification appears on top of the page, proceed to click on the "create" tab below to initiate the creation of the virtual machine
 </p>
 <br />